 You can use tools like Optimizilla to compress images before you upload them to WordPress, but they can often be compressed even further after uploading.

-This is yet another plugin that was recommended to us by our website guy when he was performing page speed tests.
+This is yet another plugin that was recommended by a web developer when he was performing page speed tests.

 You can adjust the various settings on specific images:

 And you can also use the ‘bulk optimizer’ to optimize all of your images at once:

 Make sure to run the bulk optimizer at least once every month or two to optimize all new images you have uploaded.